kubevirt/user-guide/docs/virtual_machines/virtual_hardware.md

 When CPUNodeDiscovery feature-gate is enabled Kubevirt creates node selector from cpu features with format:
 `feature.node.kubernetes.io/cpu-feature-<cpuFeature>`, e.g.
 `feature.node.kubernetes.io/cpu-feature-apic`.
-When VM doesn’t have cpu feature, then no node selector is created.
+When VM doesn't have cpu feature, then no node selector is created.

 ### Clock